Back to blog

 3. Communication and project management

-This is where most partnerships fail, not on the technical side.
 Ask how they structure projects.
 What does a typical week look like?
 How do they handle change requests?
-What tools do they use for tracking progress?
+What tools do they use?

 4. Pricing transparency

 Be wary of fixed-price quotes for complex implementations.
 They almost always lead to scope disputes.
-Equally, be cautious of partners who cannot give you any estimate at all.
-The best approach is a detailed estimate with clear assumptions and a mechanism for handling changes.
+But also be cautious of partners who can't give any estimate at all.

-Ask about hourly rates, but do not choose on price alone.
-A consultant at 60 euros per hour who takes twice as long is more expensive than one at 100 euros per hour who gets it right the first time.
-What matters is the total cost of a successful implementation, not the number on the rate card.
+Don't choose on hourly rate alone.
+A specialist at €60/hour who takes twice as long costs more than one at €100/hour who gets it right the first time.
+What matters is total cost of a successful implementation.

 5. Cultural and geographic fit